About me: Elder millennial in the American Pacific Northwest. Making CNC programs for money, reading and exploring for fun.

-Currently playing: Dark Souls (PS3), Skyrim (PS3)
+Currently playing: Dark Souls 3, PS4

 Many city libraries loan audiobooks!
 I am unreasonably happy about this.

 Medieval technology could raise marvels of architecture 200 feet in the air, it could conceive the mechanics of a loom capable of weaving patterned cloth, and of a gearshaft capable of harnessing the insubstantial air to turn a heavy millstone, but it failed to conceive the fore-and-aft rig and swinging boom capable of adapting sails to the direction of the wind.
-By such accidents of the human mind, war, trade, and history are shaped.
+By such accident of the human mind, war, trade, and history are shaped.

 --Barbara W. Tuchman, A Distant Mirror: The Calamitous 14th Century